Nick Arbuckle: Georgia State

 On December 6, 2013, Arbuckle committed to Georgia State.
 The Panthers, were in their second season at the NCAA Division I Football Bowl Subdivision (FBS) level, and fifth overall, including a 0–12 record in 2013 season.

-Arbuckle won the starting quarterback job in January of 2014.
-In his Panthers debut, Arbuckle threw for 413 yards and four touchdowns in a 38-37 victory over Abilene Christian.
+Arbuckle won the starting quarterback job in January 2014.
+In his Panthers debut, Arbuckle threw for 413 yards and four touchdowns in a 38–37 victory over Abilene Christian.
 In game five against Louisiana, Arbuckle did not start due to a violation of team's academic attendance policy.
 On the season, Arbuckle appeared in all 12 games (11 starts) and threw for 3,283 yards and 23 touchdowns.
 Though the Panthers finished the season 1–11, Arbuckle was named Sun Belt All-New Comer and was named honorable mention all-conference.
 He led the Sun Belt in passing yards and passing yards per game.
 He broke Georgia State's season record for passing yards, touchdown passes, completions, total offense and touchdown responsibility.
 After just one season, he led the Panthers in career passing yards, touchdown passes and completions.

 In 2015, Arbuckle set a Sun Belt record 4,368 passing yards along with school records in completions (307) and touchdowns (28).
 He also became the first Georgia State football player in school history to be named the conference player of the year.
 After a 2–6 start, Arbuckle led the Panthers to four consecutive wins, earning them their first bowl game appearance in school history in the 2015 Cure Bowl.

 Arbuckle finished his career with 7,651 passing yards and 51 touchdowns.
 In 2024, Arbuckle was named to the Georgia State Athletics Hall of Fame.